sartography/SpiffWorkflow/doc/bpmn/data.rst

 This allows sensitive data to be removed from individual tasks (in our example, the customer's credit card number).
 It can also be used to prevent large objects from being repeatedly copied from task to task.

-Multiple Data Object references can point to the same underlying data.
+Multiple Data Object References can point to the same underlying data.
 In our example, we use two references to the same Data Object to pass the credit card info to both tasks that require it.
 On the right panel, we can see that only one data object exists in the process.